ozer-do/kozahq/README.md

 ## Ready to Scale Your Growth Engine?

 We're offering a complimentary strategy session to assess your current challenges and provide actionable next steps.

-### Contact Information
+Get in touch:

 **Kaan Ersun**
 kaanersun@gmail.com